v420v/ibu/docs/docs.md

 }
 ```

-## Variable Arguments
+## Variable length args
-Variable arguments can be accessed using the built-in variables `argv` and `argc`.
+Variable length args can be accessed with built-in variables `argv` and `argc`.

 ```
 #include "std/header.ibu"